Proquad® Vaccine March 2023

 August 8, 2019 – The US Centers for Disease Control and Prevention (CDC) affirmed its Level 2 Travel Alert regarding Japan's ongoing Rubella virus outbreak.

 September 6, 2005 - Merck & Co., Inc. announced that the U.S. FDA had approved the Company's combination vaccine PROQUAD(R) (Measles, Mumps, Rubella, and Varicella (Oka/Merck) Virus Vaccine Live) for simultaneous vaccination against measles, mumps, rubella (German measles) and varicella (chickenpox) in children 12 months to 12 years of age.
 PROQUAD is the first and only vaccine approved in the United States to help protect against these four diseases in a single shot.
 PROQUAD is also approved for use in children 12 months to 12 years of age if a second dose of measles, mumps, and rubella vaccine is administered.

 Proquad Vaccine Clinical Trials

-In 4 randomized trials in which 5,446 healthy children aged 12 to 23 months received PROQUAD, vaccine response rates for PROQUAD were similar to the rates induced by the concomitant administration of single doses of M-M-R II and VARIVAX at separate injection sites in 2,038 children.
-Results showed that following a single dose of PROQUAD, the immune response rates were 97.4 percent for measles, 95.8 to 98.8 percent for mumps, 98.5 percent for rubella and 91.2 percent for chickenpox.
-The duration of protection from measles, mumps, rubella and chickenpox infections after vaccination with PROQUAD is unknown.
+In 4 randomized trials in which 5,446 healthy children aged 12 to 23 months received PROQUAD, vaccine response rates for PROQUAD were similar to those induced by the concomitant administration of single doses of M-M-R II and VARIVAX at separate injection sites in 2,038 children.
+Results showed that following a single dose of PROQUAD, the immune response rates were 97.4 percent for measles, 95.8 to 98.8 percent for mumps, 98.5 percent for rubella, and 91.2 percent for chickenpox.
+The duration of protection from measles, mumps, rubella, and chickenpox infections after vaccination with PROQUAD is unknown.